EnglishB. MalaysiaDeutsch日本語简体中文한국어

 Liberal Equity Policy

-Malaysia’s liberal equity policy makes it easier for foreign companies to set up their business here to stay ahead.
-Since June 2003, foreign investors could hold 100% of the equity in all investments in new and expansion / diversification projects in the manufacturing sector and selected services sectors.
-Liberalised services sub-sectors include selected areas of health and social services, tourism services, transport services, business services and computer and related services.
+Malaysia’s liberal equity policy enables your businesses to establish a strong presence and gain a competitive edge.
+Since June 2003, foreign investors have been allowed 100% equity ownership in new, expansion, and diversification projects within the manufacturing sector and specific services sector.
+The liberalised services sub-sectors encompass health and social services, tourism services, transport services, business services, and computer-related services.

 Intellectual Property (IP) Protection